Large granular lymphocytic leukemia: Genetic findings

 Clonal rearrangements of the T-cell receptor (TCR) genes are a necessary condition for the diagnosis of this disease.
 The gene for the β chain of the TCR is found to be rearranged more often than the γ chain. of the TCR.

 Current evidence suggests that patients with STAT3 mutations are more likely to respond to methotrexate therapy.

 Treatment

-First line treatment is immunosuppressive therapy.
-A weekly dosage of Methotrexate (with or without daily Prednisone) may induce partial or complete response in some patients while others may require Cyclosporine or Cyclophosphamide.
+First-line treatment is immunosuppressive therapy.
+A weekly dosage of methotrexate (with or without daily prednisone) may induce partial or complete response in some patients, while others may require cyclosporine or cyclophosphamide.

-Alemtuzumab has been investigated for use in treatment of refractory T-cell large granular lymphocytic leukemia.
+Alemtuzumab has been investigated for use in the treatment of refractory T-cell large granular lymphocytic leukemia.

 Experimental data suggests that treatment with calcitrol (the active form of vitamin D) may be useful in treating T-cell LGL due to its ability to decrease pro-inflammatory cytokines.

 Prognosis

 The 5 year survival has been noted as 89% in at least one study from France of 201 patients with T-LGL leukemia.